spatie/laravel-csp/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/spatie/laravel-csp.svg?style=flat-square)](https://scrutinizer-ci.com/g/spatie/laravel-csp)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-csp.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-csp)

-By default all scripts on a webpage are allowed to fetch from and send data to any site they want.
+By default all scripts on a webpage are allowed to send and fetch data to any site they want.
 This can be a security problem.
 Imagine one of your JavaScript dependencies sends all keystrokes, including passwords, to a third party website.

 It's very easy for someone to hide this malicious behaviour, making it nearly impossible for you to detect it (unless you manually read all the JavaScript code on your site).
-To feel why you really need to set content security policy headers read [this excellent blog post](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5) by [David Gilbertson](https://twitter.com/D__Gilbertson).
+For a better idea of why you really need to set content security policy headers read [this excellent blog post](https://hackernoon.com/im-harvesting-credit-card-numbers-and-passwords-from-your-site-here-s-how-9a8cb347c5b5) by [David Gilbertson](https://twitter.com/D__Gilbertson).

-The solution to this problem is setting Content Security Policy headers.
+Setting Content Security Policy headers helps solve this problem.
 These headers dictate which sites your site is allowed to contact.
 This package makes it easy for you to set the right headers.

 This readme does not aim to fully explain all the possible usages of CSP and it's directives.
-It's highly recommenced that you read [Mozilla's documentation on the Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) before using this package.
+We highly recommend that you read [Mozilla's documentation on the Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP)) before using this package.

 ## Installation